Prometric HAAD/DHA/MOH MOCK TEST - 1

 82.

-A 31 2-year-old child is admitted to the hospital for an appendectomy.
-What should the nurse use to best prepare the child for the hospital experience?
+A 3½-year-old child is admitted for an appendectomy.
+Which method should the nurse use to best prepare the child for the hospital experience?

 83.

-A client with adrenal insufficiency reports feeling weak and dizzy, especially in the morning.
-What should the nurse determine is the most probable cause of these symptoms?
+A client diagnosed with adrenal insufficiency reports feeling weak and dizzy, particularly in the mornings.
+What should the nurse identify as the most probable cause of these symptoms?

 84.

-A client is admitted to the hospital with a diagnosis of chronic kidney failure.
-For signs of what electrolyte imbalance should the nurse monitor the client?
+A client is admitted with chronic kidney failure.
+The nurse knows that kidney dysfunction can affect electrolyte balance.
+For which imbalance should the nurse monitor the client?

 85.

-During her sixth month of pregnancy, a woman visits the prenatal clinic for the first time.
-As part of the initial assessment, a CBC and a urinalysis are performed.
-Which laboratory finding should alert the nurse that further assessment is required?
+A woman at 6 months’ gestation comes to the prenatal clinic for her first visit.
+As part of the initial assessment, a CBC and urinalysis are performed.
+Which laboratory finding should alert the nurse that further evaluation is needed?

 86.

-4. Glucose level of 1+ in the urine 95.
-Two hours after an uneventful labor and birth, a client’s uterus is four fingerbreadths above the umbilicus.
+A client is two hours postpartum following an uneventful labor and birth.
+The nurse notes the uterus is four fingerbreadths above the umbilicus.
+The client’s urine glucose is 1+.
 After urinary catheterization, the fundus remains firm and four fingerbreadths above the umbilicus.
 What is the priority nursing action?

 87.

-A client has a history of hypothyroidism.
-Which skin condition should the nurse expect when performing a physical assessment?
+A client with a history of hypothyroidism presents for a routine physical assessment.
+Which skin characteristic should the nurse expect to observe?

 88.

-A nurse is caring for a client who has had an open reduction internal fixation of a fractured hip.
-Which nursing assessment of the affected leg is most important after this surgery?
+A client has undergone an open reduction and internal fixation (ORIF) for a fractured hip.
+Which assessment of the affected leg should the nurse prioritize in the immediate postoperative period?

 89.

-A nurse is caring for a client with myxedema who has undergone abdominal surgery.
+A client with myxedema is recovering from abdominal surgery and requires pain management.
 What should the nurse consider when administering opioids to this client?

 90.